A $\chi^2$ statistic for the identification of strongly lensed gravitational waves from compact binary coalescences: Summary and Outlook

 Our method has two advantages over standard lensing searches.
 The first is speed.
 This statistic can be evaluated in a fraction of a second per candidate pair and is readily implementable in a matched filter search pipeline.
 This not only allows for low-latency dissemination of GW lensing information but also significantly alleviates the computational burden required by large-scale Bayesian methods \cite{Janquart:2022wxc, Jana:2024dhc, Lo2023}.
 Moreover, $\chi^2_{\rm lens}$ provides a suitable alternative for the rapid (preliminary) identification of subthreshold image counterparts to superthreshold GW events \cite{Goyal:2023lqf}.
 Interesting candidate pairs unearthed with $\chi^2_{\rm lens}$ can then be further followed up with large-scale Bayesian methods.
-Indeed, we expect that $\chi^2_{\rm lens}$ can be a valuable and easily integrable addition to subthreshold search pipelines such as TESLA \cite{Li:2019osa, Li:2023zdl}.
+In fact, we expect that $\chi^2_{\rm lens}$ can be a valuable and easily integrable addition to subthreshold search pipelines such as TESLA \cite{Li:2019osa, Li:2023zdl}.

-The second is interpretation.
-Arguably, unlike the majority of the lensing search methods currently available, the statistics of $\chi^2_{\rm lens}$ are fully understood.
+The second is the interpretation.
+Arguably, unlike most of the lensing search methods currently available, in stationary Gaussian noise, the statistics of $\chi^2_{\rm lens}$ are fully understood.
 In stationary Gaussian noise, $\chi^2_{\rm lens}$ for lensed pairs follow a central $\chi^2$ distribution, while unlensed pairs follow a non-central $\chi^2$ distribution whose mean is proportional to the squared SNR of the second (weaker) signal.
 This, perhaps, is the most attractive feature of $\chi^2_{\rm lens}$.
+However, we make an underlying assumption that the signal model used for searches captures all the physics of the true signal.
+In case there are other physical effects present in the signal which are not accounted for in the templates while performing the searches, it will limit the performance of $\chi^{2}_{\mathrm{lens}}$.